firefox-containers-helper/firefox-containers-helper/README.md

 Open to suggestions.

-* **Ctrl+Click to select individual results** instead of it just opening pinned tabs as it does now.
-Ideal behavior would be something like using ctrl to select individual results from the list, and then using a checkbox to open as pinned (or something similar to that).
 * **Sorting** - Sort results according to criteria
 * **Container Import/Export** - This will be a bit tricky though, since this extension doesn't have control over url-to-container associations made in the multi-account containers extension.
 * **Saved searches** - Saving the results and possibly binding to a keystroke might be useful.